realworldocaml/book/en/command-line-parsing.md

 One last bit of information you'll need to find is the location of the `bash_completion.d` directory.
 This is where all the shell fragments that contain the completion logic are held.
-On Linux, this is often in `/etc/bash_completion.d`, and in Homebrew on MacOS X it would be `/usr/local/etc/bash_completion.d` by default.
+On Linux, this is often in `/etc/bash_completion.d`, and in Homebrew on Mac OS X it would be `/usr/local/etc/bash_completion.d` by default.

 ### Generating completion fragments from Command